Writing Children’s Books

 Welcome Home

-The Classic Course begins with lessons to help you create the space and time for your writing and prepare your mindset for creative thinking.
+The Classic begins with lessons to help you create the space and time for your writing and prepare your mindset for creative thinking.
 We’ll share with you the key features of a bestseller, where ideas (really) come from and what makes a children’s book a classic.

 Children’s and YA fiction can go anywhere, it’s such an expansive and exciting genre.
-So where to begin?

 Once Upon A Time

-Storytelling Structure
+Storytelling structure

 Move beyond the conventional three act structure to discover the great story structure that lies beneath storytelling and discover how big stories come from very small seeds of the first children’s stories we read and loved.
 We’ll guide you where to find the source of drama in fiction.
 Clue?
 It’s behind you!